therealsphinx/support.balsamiq.com/content/sales/atlassianplugindiscounts.md

 * * *

-## We purchased Mockups for Confluence or JIRA, but now we would like to also use the Desktop version.
-Are there any discounts?
+## We Purchased Mockups for Confluence or JIRA, but Now We Would like to Also Use the Desktop Version.
+Are There Any Discounts?

 Yes!
 As an existing Mockups Atlassian plugin customer, you will be able to purchase Mockups for Desktop for $45/user, roughly 50% off of the single user price.